Deaf Driving Digital Experiences

 Designing Accessibility Across the Mobility Ecosystem

-On a trip to Las Vegas, I spent time with a childhood friend who is deaf and noticed how many everyday driving moments assume you can hear, from spoken GPS prompts and in-car conversations to detecting emergency vehicles and ordering at a drive-thru.
+On a trip to Las Vegas, I spent time with a childhood friend who is deaf and realized how much driving assumes you can hear: GPS prompts, in-car conversation, emergency vehicles, even drive-thru ordering.
 That experience pushed me into research and systems thinking, breaking the journey into distinct communication challenges and prioritizing what we could improve first.
-I started with audio and chime strategy, then brought the right teams together to expand the work into a broader accessibility initiative, defining an aspiration, a theory of advantage, and a strategic choice cascade to better serve diversely abled customers through more accessible in-vehicle, retail, and commercial experiences.
+I started with audio and chime strategy, then brought the right teams together to expand the work into a broader accessibility initiative, defining an aspiration, a theory of advantage, and a strategic choice cascade to better serve diversely-abled customers through more accessible in-vehicle, retail, and commercial experiences.

-On a trip to Las Vegas, I spent time with a childhood friend who is deaf and noticed how many everyday driving moments assume you can hear, from spoken GPS prompts and in-car conversations to detecting emergency vehicles and ordering at a drive-thru.
+On a trip to Las Vegas, I spent time with a childhood friend who is deaf and realized how much driving assumes you can hear: GPS prompts, in-car conversation, emergency vehicles, even drive-thru ordering.
 That experience pushed me into research and systems thinking, breaking the journey into distinct communication challenges and prioritizing what we could improve first.
-I started with audio and chime strategy, then brought the right teams together to expand the work into a broader accessibility initiative, defining an aspiration, a theory of advantage, and a strategic choice cascade to better serve diversely abled customers through more accessible in-vehicle, retail, and commercial experiences.
+I started with audio and chime strategy, then brought the right teams together to expand the work into a broader accessibility initiative, defining an aspiration, a theory of advantage, and a strategic choice cascade to better serve diversely-abled customers through more accessible in-vehicle, retail, and commercial experiences.

 REIMAGINING EXISTING TECH

-By reimagining how existing vehicle features could support my needs, I uncovered powerful accessibility opportunities already built into the platform.
-I explored using steering wheel and seat haptics as navigation cues, giving drivers clear directional feedback without relying on audio.
-I also leveraged the vehicle’s 11 cameras to support drivers and passengers who use American Sign Language, improving communication inside the cabin and during interactions like traffic stops and drive-thrus.
-With built-in microphones, we began testing whether the system could detect siren frequencies and surface emergency-vehicle awareness through visual and haptic alerts.
+By reimagining how existing vehicle features could support deaf and hard-of-hearing drivers, I identified accessibility opportunities already built into the platform.
+I explored using steering-wheel and seat haptics as navigation cues, giving drivers clear directional feedback without relying on audio.
+I also considered how the vehicle’s 11 built-in cameras could support clearer American Sign Language communication: by capturing hand movements from multiple angles across the cabin, the system could interpret and translate signing without requiring the driver to twist around or rely on the mirrors to speak the other passengers.
+That same multi-angle setup could enable quick interactions outside the car—at drive-thrus or during traffic stops—by letting the driver sign while the system maintains a stable, well-framed video feed.
+Finally, I began testing whether built-in microphones could detect siren frequencies and provide emergency-vehicle awareness through visual and haptic alerts.

 Deaf Driving Digital Experiences